brimdata/zed/docs/lake/design.md

 approach, many small commits may be continuously executed as data arrives and after each commit, the data is immediately readable.

-FTo handle this use case, the _journal_ of commits is designed to scale to arbitrarily large footprints as described earlier.
+To handle this use case, the _journal_ of commits is designed to scale to arbitrarily large footprints as described earlier.

 ## Lake Introspection